 The programme covers tuition, accommodation, basic health insurance and a monthly stipend.
 Travel to South Africa and visa costs are not included.

-The five successful applicants will be expected to participate in the full 12-month study programme on a full-time basis from January to December 2023.
+The seven successful applicants will be expected to participate in the full 12-month study programme on a full-time basis from February 2024 to January 2025.
 Eligible applicants will preferably have a bachelor’s degree in art history, curatorial studies, political science, history, heritage or museum studies or other relevant humanities field, with a demonstrated capacity to work at a postgraduate level; knowledge of contemporary art and heritage from Africa and the African diaspora; excellent writing skills; 2-3 years of relevant work experience; citizenship of an African country; and proficiency in English.

-The deadline for applications is has been extended to 22nd July 2022 and successful applicants will be contacted directly by 5 September 2022.
-Only the first 150 applications received will be considered for review.
+The deadline for applications is 3 July 2023 and successful applicants will be contacted directly by 1 August 2023.
+Only the first 100 applications received will be considered for review.

 Both Zeitz MOCAA and the University of the Western Cape (UWC) celebrate diversity in all its forms, including gender, ethnicity and sexual orientation.

-The Zeitz MOCAA & University of the Western Cape (UWC) Museum Fellowship Programme is jointly supported by Zeitz MOCAA, AKO Foundation and Africa No Filter.
+The Zeitz MOCAA & University of the Western Cape (UWC) Museum Fellowship Programme is supported by the Mellon Foundation.

 For more information, find our Frequently Asked Questions here.

 Registration Link: https://bit.ly/2024-ZM-UWC-Fellowship-Application